Bharath-vaj/health-ehr-inventory-api/README.md

 - Implement a query to fetch data from ViewInventoryLotInfo.

-- Data Transformation using DataWeave.

-- Map database fields to  JSON structure.
+- Use DataWeave to map the output from the Inventory Management System to the EHR, ensuring that each field from `ViewInventoryLotInfo` is accurately mapped to its corresponding field in the EHR system.

-- Set up HTTP POST to the EHR endpoint.
+- Send the Mapped Data to the EHR Endpoint:

 - Implement error handling for database and EHR connection issues.